-- If you live near a pound or a shelter, you could volunteer to be the “go-to” lost and found person for the shelter.
+- If you live near a shelter, you could volunteer to be the “go-to” lost and found person for the shelter.
 Follow postings for lost and found pets on Pet FBI and various other resources and look for a match at the shelter.
 (This kind of thing is not high priority at most shelters where volunteers have all to do to care for the many animals.)

 - When you see a lost/found flyer around town, contact the people to tell them about Pet FBI.

 - Print out some Pet FBI flyers and post them in pet supply stores, convenience stores, community bulletin boards, etc. Just carry some around with you in your purse or in your car and post them when you come across a public bulletin board.
 Be sure to ask for permission if required.

 - Mention Pet FBI to your vet, your groomer, or your pet sitter.
 Ask them to post a Pet FBI flyer so people learn about it.